comit-network/comit.network/blog/2020-11-20-xmr-btc-prototype.md

 <!-- truncate -->

-We have already built a PoC that allows XMR<>BTC atomic swaps [[2]](https://github.com/comit-network/xmr-btc-swap/), we are now aiming to take this PoC to the next level.
+We have already built a PoC that allows XMR-BTC atomic swaps [[2]](https://github.com/comit-network/xmr-btc-swap/), we are now aiming to take this PoC to the next level.
 This new project has two facets:

 1. Ensure that the software is usable on mainnet without fund loss.